xluckydegen/launchpad-contracts/readme.md

 #### 6. Array and Mapping Integrity"

 - [ ] 1.
-The length of distributionsIndexed must always match the count of unique distributions stored in the contract.
+The length of `distributionsIndexed` must always match the count of unique distributions stored in the contract.
 - [ ] 2.
-The length of distributionWalletsClaims[distributionUuid] should always match the number of unique wallet addresses that have made claims against the distributionUuid.
+The length of `distributionWalletsClaims[distributionUuid]` should always match the number of unique wallet addresses that have made claims against the `distributionUuid`.
 - [ ] 3.
-The walletClaims mapping should accurately reflect the amount of tokens claimed by each wallet for a given distribution.
+The `walletClaims` mapping should accurately reflect the amount of tokens claimed by each wallet for a given distribution.
 - [ ] 4.
-The amount of tokens deposited for a distribution must always match the tracked amount in distributionDeposited.
+The amount of tokens deposited for a distribution must always match the tracked amount in `distributionDeposited`.
 - [ ] 5.
 The sum of claimed amounts for a wallet across all distributions must match the total claims recorded for that wallet.

-### Assumptions, simplifications

-1. Currently we do not aim to fuzz multiple distributions running simultaneously (to simplify fuzzing process for now).
-2. Regarding to the point 1, we do not fuzz multiple claims at once.

-### To Be Resolved

-- [ ] Should also be the owner of the contract considered as a valid user account (see [EchidnaConfig](./contracts/echidna/EchidnaConfig.sol)) and hence be included into the Merkle related operations?
-- [ ]
-- [ ] Prefer Assertion testing mode over Properties?

-### TODO

-- [ ] Fuzz multiple distributions running;
-- [ ] Fuzz Emergency cases;
-  - [ ] `emergencyTokenWithdraw`
-  - [ ] `emergencyEthWithdraw`
-  - [ ] `emergencyImportClaims`
-- [ ] Fuzz DistributionWalletChange;

 ## Links